 Graduating in 2019 from Edinburgh College of Art, she worked on her 6-outfit Graduate Collection showcasing at The National Museum of Scotland and at Graduate Fashion Week in London in 2019.
 Olivia won the Graduate Fashion Week 2019 Tag Your Talent Competition, and was a finalist for Doncaster Fashion Week's Northern Powerhouse Designer of the Year 2019 and nominated for the Daniella Sciama Award for Achievement through Adversity 2018.

 Drawn to bold colours, print, vinyls, sustainability and colourful textures, she found herself creating pieces that represented diversity and emotionally considerate design through sustainable means and with a focus on colourful textiles.

-"Recently, my work has published in a Berlin based magazine called KEYI and a New York based magazine called the Editorial QC, and I am currently completing freelance work and am open to collaborations."
+"Recently, my work has published on Season 9 of Next Top Model (Poland), a Berlin based magazine called KEYI and a New York based magazine called the Editorial QC, and I am currently completing freelance work and am open to collaborations."